 Not everyone who has a traumatic experience develops post-traumatic stress disorder.
 There are certain events that may increase your risk.
 And once you know about them, you can take steps to help lessen the possibility.

 Prior sexual violation.
 If you’ve been sexually violated, you are not alone.
-It happens everywhere, but it’s more common if you are female, and especially if you are part of a marginalised group, such as being indigenous or aboriginal, having a disability, or being a member of the LGBTQA+ community.
+It happens everywhere, but it’s more common if you are female, and especially if you are part of a marginalised group.
 It’s not up to you to disclose all the parts of your past in order to be treated with careful dignity; it’s up to your care providers to extend careful services.
-You may insist that you are provided with trauma-informed services for your pregnancy and birthing experience.
+You may insist that you are provided with trauma-informed services for your pregnancy and birthing experience, if it exists.
 You may also choose non-medical, culturally-appropriate support for your family’s needs.

 An abusive or traumatic past.
 When people have a difficult childhood, we say they have experienced “adverse childhood experiences”.
 This could mean the child was abused (physically, sexually, emotionally) or neglected (not cared for, left alone, not fed, not educated), grew up with family dysfunction (there was alcohol or drug abuse, domestic violence, a parent who was in jail, or had mental health issues), or is a survivor of sex trafficking, or war and displacement.
 When a child grows up with traumatic events, it affects their health.
 It also means that they learn different ways of coping that don’t seem “healthy”, such as smoking or drinking or using drugs, not being able to stay in school, running away to escape abuse, having unhealthy relationships, and such.
 When there’s a history of abuse, it makes it harder to have a healthy pregnancy and birth.
 And it means that your care providers might not understand your coping strategies and may be harsh and unkind to you.
 Finding support for your pregnancy and birth means you may look for a doula in addition to requesting a trauma-informed care provider.
 You can also join online forums where other parents will understand and encourage you in your path towards growing from your past.